SwanHubX/SwanLab-Docs/en/guide_cloud/integration/integration-ascend.md

 Aborted (core dumped)
 ```

-### 可能出现的问题三：pip安装阶段报错opc-tool 0.1.0 requires attrs, which is not installed
+### Possible Problem 3: Error in pip Installation Stage - opc-tool 0.1.0 requires attrs, which is not installed

-若出现如下报错（之前安装的时候有概率pip会报如下错误）：
+If the following error occurs (there is a probability that pip may report the following error during previous installations):
 ```bash
 ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts. auto-tune 0.1.0 requires decorator, which is not installed.